 Sea turtles (and breeding) on Klein Curacao

 Although not many people know about it, Klein Curacao is really worth a visit on your next trip to Curacao!
-This small island has a lot to offer, such as the iconic, special lighthouse and the various shipwrecks around the island.
+This small island has a lot to offer, including the iconic, special lighthouse and the famous large shipwreck on the island.
 However, did you know that you can also see sea turtles on Klein Curacao?

 The turtles of Klein Curacao

 When you take a beach walk on Klein Curacao, you run the risk of encountering sea turtles.
 The reason the turtles can be seen so close to the coast is because there are plants growing under water here that they like to eat.
 This ensures that you don’t necessarily have to look for sea turtles underwater in the sea, but that you can already see them from a few meters away!
 The nice thing about these turtles is that they are now used to tourists, so they are not afraid of you and therefore do not run away.
 Be careful with the turtles though!
 It is important that you do not touch them, as they cannot withstand human germs and viruses.
 Just touching them can make them sick.
 They also look very sweet, but if you make a turtle angry, it can easily bite your finger off so watch out!
 You have the best chance of seeing the turtles on the right side of the beach during your walk on Klein Curacao.